Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-51-anticlimax.md

 "Do you think you’ll go?"

 "Maybe.
-I have plenty of money saved… maybe I’ll go and come back!"
+I have plenty of money saved... maybe I’ll go and come back!"
 Preed shrugged and chuckled.
 "My first vacation in thirty years.
 Or maybe I’ll retire."
 He rubbed his hands and knuckles some more and sighed.
 "These fingers just don’t work as well as they used to."

 Leemu was surprised to catch himself whining at the sentiment.
 "Retire?!
 I’d have to come visit... well.
 Probably not.
 Because...
 Earth."